AmrDhaliwal/DataAnalysis-Science/README.md

 * College Major vs Salary Expectations
   - The project was done to practice basic data cleaning and processing.
 Using the cleaned data a few general questions were answered for example "which degrees have the highest starting salaries?".

+## Requirments.txt
+For all the projects in this repo were done in the same Conda environment and you can find the Requirments.txt in the main repository.